$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 Best Express Entry Resource for Filipino Nurses Targeting Healthcare Draws

 The best Express Entry resource for Filipino nurses is one that integrates the immigration pathway with the nursing licensure pathway -- because for healthcare category draws, these two processes must run in parallel, not sequentially.
-Healthcare draws in 2026 have CRS cut-offs between 462 and 476, roughly 50-80 points below general draws.
+Healthcare draws in 2026 have CRS cut-offs between 462 and 476, below general all-program draws at 530-550.
 Filipino BSN holders with CLB 9 scores and 3+ years of clinical experience are among the most competitive candidates in the pool.
 The bottleneck is not eligibility -- it is procurement timing.

 A generic Express Entry guide tells you what documents to submit.
 A Filipino nurse-specific resource tells you when to start the NNAS Expedited Service, how to handle the NCLEX testing bottleneck in Manila, which provincial pathways to target alongside federal Express Entry, and how to run the eApostille, CHED eCAV, and NBI clearance processes in parallel with your nursing assessment.